jesseopdenbrouw/riscv-rv32/sw/timer2ic/README.md

 ## Note

-Tested with a signal period of 1 ms to 10 ms.
+Tested with a square wave signal period of 1 ms to 10 ms.

 ## Status